Hip-hop at its best is about truth-telling. It doesn’t get any realer than “They Reminisce Over You (T.R.O.Y.)” by Pete Rock and CL Smooth.

 Here’s a transcription of it:

-And what about the original Jefferson Airplane song at the head of this memetic family tree?
-Here it is, in all its trippy glory.
-Enjoy the psychedelic light show that the YouTube poster thoughtfully added.
+And here’s the original Jefferson Airplane song at the head of this memetic family tree:

 The chain of ideas from Jefferson Airplane to Tom Scott to Pete Rock and CL Smooth reminds me very much of the chain from Paul Simon to Bob James to Run-DMC that culminates in “Peter Piper.”
 It seems like a recipe for success: golden-age hip-hop group samples jazz fusion cover of sixties pop-rock song.